-At 10:30 a.m., nearly 5,000 graduates began the traditional “walk down the Hill,” followed by a program and the conferral of degrees by Chancellor Bernadette Gray-Little.
+The 146th Commencement of the University of Kansas will take place Sunday, May 13, 2018, in Memorial Stadium beginning at 10:30am.
+At that time, nearly 5,000 graduates will begin the traditional “walk down the Hill,” followed by a program and the conferral of degrees by Chancellor Douglas Girod.

-This year, an honorary degree was presented during Commencement to William McNulty, a U.S. Marine and Iraq War veteran who created Team Rubicon, a non-profit agency that recruits military veterans to provide disaster relief and humanitarian aid around the world.
+During the event in 2017, an honorary degree was presented to William McNulty, a U.S. Marine and Iraq War veteran who created Team Rubicon, a non-profit agency that recruits military veterans to provide disaster relief and humanitarian aid around the world.
 View or read McNulty's address to the graduating seniors.

 The Commencement event is coordinated by the Office of Event Management and Protocol on behalf of the Office of the Chancellor.